inovex/scrumlr.io/deployment/README.md

 4. **Run our deployment script**

-    The deployment script will automatically search for all needed docker images, build them if they're missing and deploy all kubernetes resources afterwards.
+    The build script will automatically search for all needed docker images, build them if they're missing and the deployment script will deploy all kubernetes resources afterwards.
     ```bash
+    $ sh build.sh
     $ sh deploy.sh
     ```